rencewang/personal-arial/src/content/posts/2023-05-17-why-I-still-use-snapchat.md

 We will all be busy after college, but I implore you to take a moment to remember: the footsteps, the flickering lamp, the dawn awash in blue.
 This incoherent web of moments is the best thing that’s ever been mine.
 I hope it’s yours too.
 Cherish it.
 Remember it.
 Don’t let it dissolve, like tears in rain.

 And maybe, if you’re like me, Snapchat can help with that.

+_Published as part of the Yale Daily News 2023 Commencement Issue.
+[Read more here](https://yaledailynews.com/commencement2023/2023/05/22/wang-why-i-still-use-snapchat/)._